 To a 10mL aliquot of fermenting wine add 10mL of distilled water and 5 drops of 1% Phenolphthalein solution.
 Mix and titrate the first persistent pink colour with 0.1N NaOH.
 The total acidity was calculated using the formula

-% Tartaric Acid = Weight of Second size
+% Tartaric Acid = Waight of Sample in g

 Weight of Sample in g

 (ii) Volatile Acidity (Expressed as % Tartaric acid)